 Rannn understood why the males were taking a defensive posture.
 They had not been given permission to allow the Numan out of their sight.
 With the quick change of the duty station, they were going to be even more suspicious.

 When he stopped directly in front of them he pulled out his Minky pad, showed proof of his identity.
 He flipped the screen to the transfer orders signed by Admiral Orin.
 The orders had an addendum added, which Rannn pulled up after that.

-“Now that you’ve been updated, I am taking responsibility of the Numan.”
+“Now that you’ve been updated, I am taking responsibility for the Numan.”

 The guards stepped back.